moho4610/az-hcp-tfc-vault/README.md

 You will need to create an independent (orphan)token to authenticate to HCP Vault using Terraform Cloud, this token won't expire when your 'root' Vault token expires:

-Run the following Vault Command to generate an independent token which
+Run the following Vault Command to generate an independent token which has the access rights(azure-spn-policy) to generate short-lived Azure Service Principals: